Money Free movement: Elections

 The party was unable to get enough verified members (500) to register for the 2014 general election.
 It stood five electorate candidates, but none were successful.

-Party members stood for multiple mayoralties in the 2016 local elections, such as Richard Osmaston in Nelson, Gordon Marshall in Porirua, and Ted Howard in Kaikoura.
+Party members stood for multiple mayoralties in the 2016 local elections, such as Richard Osmaston in Nelson, Gordon Marshall in Porirua, and Ted Howard in Kaikōura.
 Osmaston also stood for the Moutere / Waimea seat in Tasman District Council in the same year.

 In the 2017 general election the party stood four candidates in electorates, winning 293 votes.
 The party's best result was from Scott Andrew in Palmerston North, who received 142 votes (0.41%, 5th of 5 candidates).

 Osmaston stood for mayor of Grey District in 2019, receiving 302 votes compared to the winner's 2,709.

 The party ran two candidates in the 2020 New Zealand general election: Richard Osmaston in West Coast-Tasman, and Prince Bhavik in Kaikōura.
 Neither was successful.
 During the 2022 local elections, Osmaston ran for six different mayoralties, winning none.
 Osmaston also stood as a candidate in the 2022 Hamilton West by-election, but was again unsuccessful.
+The party fielded two candidates in the 2023 general election.

+In the 2025 local elections, Osmaston again ran for the mayoralties of Buller, Grey, Nelson and Westland as a Money Free candidate (as well as for mayor and councillor in the Tasman District under no affiliation), while Shaun Brown ran as the party's candidate for the mayoralty of Marlborough.
+Brown admitted that his run was more about raising awareness of the party than a serious attempt to become mayor.

 Political activities in the United Kingdom

-Money Free Party-UK (MFP-UK) is a registered political party in the UK.
+Money Free Party-UK (MFP-UK) was a registered political party in the UK.
 It is led by Jodian Rodgers.

 It was a registered party in Great Britain from September 2013 until November 2016, when it was statutorily deregistered.
 In March 2017 the UK Electoral Commission approved its re-registration.
+It was again deregistered in 2021.

 In a 2017 interview, Rodgers advocated putting all resources into common ownership, automating as much labour as possible, and having no leaders.